 - M.A., Bowling Green State University

 - M.S., Florida State University

 Nashieli's scholarly work focuses on academic librarianship, information fluency, Latin American literatures and cultures, and digital humanities.

 - Holm, Christina, Ana Guimaraes, and Nashieli Marcano (co-editors).
 Academic Librarian Burnout: Causes and Responses.
 ACRL Publications.
 Chicago, IL.
-Forthcoming.
+2022.